Information Disclosure

 Reducing CO2 emissions by introducing renewable energy Small High Short to Medium term

-・Reduction of carbon tax costs by introducing renewable energy to reduce CO2 emissions by 50% by FY2030
+・Reducing the cost of carbon taxes by introducing renewable energy to reduce greenhouse gas emissions

 Products and Services Expansion of environmentally-friendly products Large High Short to Medium term Development of inks for recycled packaging that support SDGs